 Governor Asa Hutchinson

 Having spent all of her life in Arkansas, raised in Blytheville and now living in Little Rock, Dr. Charisse Childers is always working to make a difference in the lives of others.
 Her experiences, knowledge, and unwavering enthusiasm are demonstrated in everything that she does.
-With 30 years of years of work and personal experience in business, education, law enforcement, non-profits and economic development, she has built friendships and has contacts in all parts of the state.
+With 30 years of work and personal experience in business, education, law enforcement, non-profits, and economic development, she has built friendships and has contacts in all parts of the state.

 After graduating from Blytheville High School, Dr. Childers worked her way through college at Arkansas State University earning a Bachelor of Science degree in business in 1988.
 Realizing that she wanted to continue her education and that additional education and training would open up greater opportunities, she later earned master’s and specialist’s degrees from Arkansas State University.
 Then at the age of 42, she graduated from the University of Arkansas with a Doctorate of Philosophy in Public Policy.

-Dr. Childers’ career began in secondary and post secondary education – giving her an opportunity to work with students and demonstrate the importance of an education.
-In addition to serving on a national education board and being recognized for her exemplary work in post secondary education, she has written and administered federal, state, and local grants and has been a federal grant reviewer for the U.S. Department of Education.
+Dr. Childers’ career began in secondary and post-secondary education – giving her an opportunity to work with students and demonstrate the importance of an education.
+In addition to serving on a national education board and being recognized for her exemplary work in post-secondary education, she has written and administered federal, state, and local grants and has been a federal grant reviewer for the U.S. Department of Education.

 Commissioner - Arkansas Rehabilitation Services

+Alan McClain has a passion for people with disabilities and is committed to helping provide positive outcomes for the clients of Arkansas Rehabilitation Services (ARS).
 He is actively involved in several organizations focused on children and adults with disabilities and their families.
 In addition, McClain brings an incredible amount of knowledge of state government, regulatory, and supervisory experience to Career Education.
 Most recently, McClain worked as the Regional Director of the Workers’ Compensation Research Institute.
 Prior to the Institute, he worked with the Arkansas Workers’ Compensation Commission for thirteen years and was the CEO of that commission for almost nine years.

 Deputy Commissioner - Arkansas Rehabilitation Services